Mobile app usability testing: the key to design validation

-Mobile statistics for 2020 show that by the end of the year, Android users had 2.87 million apps at their disposal, while Apple users were able to download 1.96 million.
-With such a vast app market, which is constantly evolving and growing, it is more important than ever before to ensure that you’re staying ahead of the competition.
+Mobile statistics for 2022 show that the number of iOS apps had leveled with around 3.8 million applications available to download currently.
+Google, on the other hand, reduced the number of available applications by 1.3 million in Q1 2021.
+With such a vast yet saturated and growingly stringent app market, it is more important than ever to ensure that you’re staying ahead of the competition.
 You need a product that is not only valuable to end users, but also highly user-friendly.
 But how do you go about creating one?
 The answer lies in usability testing.

 Usability refers to how easy your product or service is to use.
 It is an obligatory phase in the product development process.

-The difference between usability testing and user experience testing
+The difference between mobile application usability testing and UX testing

 Usability testing and user experience testing are two different things, and should not be confused.
 Both are highly useful in the product development process, and are designed to test different things.